Wrington: Church

 The Church of All Saints has 13th-century foundations.
 It was remodelled with a west tower added about 1450.
 Restoration occurred in 1859 and restoration of the tower in 1948.
 Either side of the door stone are busts of John Locke and Hannah More from the early 19th century.
 The chancel has an 1832 Gothic reredos by Charles Barry.
 The rood screen is from the 16th century.
 The tall four-stage tower has set-back buttresses crowned by crocketed pinnacles at the top stage, which displays moulded string courses and a trefoil-pierced triangular parapet with gargoyles and corner pinnacles.
 The building is Grade I listed as "one of the highest achievements of architectural genius".
 It dates from 1420 to 1450.
 The belfry stairs are in the south-east turret.
 The tower stands 113.5 ft to the tip of its pinnacles.

 The 17th-century rectory is Grade II listed.

 The church's bells ring automatically.
 Until 2012, they did so every 15 minutes even through the night, but after a noise abatement order was served, it was reduced to hourly at night.

 Primary school

 The village primary school was opened on 1 May 1857.
 Its premises are Grade II listed.

 Butcombe Brewery

 A local institution is the Butcombe microbrewery, set up in nearby Butcombe in 1978 by Simon Whitmore, managing director of Courage Western, made redundant in a restructuring, and his wife Maureen.
 In 2003 the business was sold to Guy Newell and Paul Horsley and moved to a purpose-built brewery completed in March 2005 on an estate at Wrington.

-In the same year the brewery set up a joint venture with Thatcher's, a Long Ashton Cider Company, to produce a keg cider.
+In the same year the brewery set up a joint venture with Thatchers Cider to produce a keg cider.
 Its 2008 output was 24,000 barrels a year through about 450 outlets.